Configuring Slack Connector

 With Vulcan, you can automate sending Slack messages in your playbook.

-Navigate to the Automation, click on Create new Playbook.
+Navigate to Automation, and click on Create New Playbook.

 Name your playbook.
 For example: “Remediate Rapid7”